HL7/CDA-ccda/input/pagecontent/supportingguidance.md

                                     </tr>
                                 </table>

-##### Fulfilled Order
+#### Fulfilled Order

 Entry templates defined to represent performed service acts are [Intervention Act](StructureDefinition-InterventionAct), [Procedure Activity Procedure](StructureDefinition-ProcedureActivityProcedure), [Immunization Activity](StructureDefinition-ImmunizationActivity), [Encounter Activity](StructureDefinition-EncounterActivity), [Medication Activity](StructureDefinition-MedicationActivity), [Non-Medicinal Supply Activity](StructureDefinition-NonMedicinalSupplyActivity), etc. Templates types are discussed in the context of the data class used to categorize the type of service act.

-##### Placed Order
+#### Placed Order

 Entry templates defined to represent ordered service acts such as [Planned Encounter](StructureDefinition-PlannedEncounter), [Planned Medication Activity](StructureDefinition-PlannedMedicationActivity), [Planned Observation](StructureDefinition-PlannedObservation), [Planned Procedure](StructureDefinition-PlannedProcedure), [Planned Supply](StructureDefinition-PlannedSupply), [Planned Act](StructureDefinition-PlannedAct), etc.

 Templates of these types are discussed in the context of the data class used to categorize the type of service activity.
 The key distinction for representing a placed order is to utilize the moodCode attribute with a value of RQO.
-RQO in comes from the HL7ActMood code system and conceptually means “requested”.
+RQO in comes from the HL7 ActMood code system and conceptually means “requested”.
 It is used to represent an ordered service activity.

 #### Problem